 If you have a camera or smartphone with you, make sure to take some photos of the scene, as well as the cars, especially if there’s visible damage.
 This can be helpful if you know you weren't at fault and need evidence to prove it.

 However, interfering with the on-going police investigation wouldn’t be a good idea.
 Just take pictures before the ambulance arrives or do it in a way that doesn’t hinder the investigation process.

 #6.
 Exchange Information

-Usually, the investigating officer collects this information.
-For instance, a Texas Crash Report is officially titled as the “CR3 Peace Officer Report.”
+If you happen to often drive in Texas, you should know that a Texas Crash Report is officially titled as the “CR3 Peace Officer Report.”
+Usually, it is the investigating officer who collects this information.
 It’s used by law enforcement to record details concerning automobile accidents.

 The details in the report are typically recorded by the officer who arrived at the scene.
 But if the police couldn’t attend the scene, you can file your own report and the state will give you a form titled CR2 Driver’s Crash Report.

 After the accident, try to get information about insurance if possible.
 Consider asking for the insurance card for each vehicle involved.
 If there are witnesses nearby, get their names and numbers, too.
 That way, you’ll be able to provide eyewitness information to the police and your insurance company.